Skip to content

 db.command("sql", "CREATE INDEX ON Document (id) UNIQUE")

-# Create vector index
+# Secondary option: create vector index from Python

 index = db.create_vector_index(